dragosv/serge-plugins/docs/README.md

 carton install
 ```

-Once the development environment is set-up, in order to run the tests, make should be used
+Once the development environment is set up, in order to run the tests, make should be used

 ```
-make test
+carton exec make test
 ```

 ## Organization